PocketCoffea/PocketCoffea/docs/concepts.md

 After all this processing the base processor simply counts the events in all the categories in the function `count_events()` and stores these metadata in the output `cutflow` and `sumw` attributes.
 All the output histograms and metadata coming from each chunk are accumulated by coffea in a single output dictionary.
 Moreover the metadata about the processed datasets are also included in the final output.
-Please refer to [INSERT LINK]() for a reference about the output format.
+Please refer to [Output format](#output-format) for a reference about the output format.

 * Postprocessing